Home

 About the Honda Bay Tour

-We were to visit three islands in Honda Bay, namely Starfish Island, Luli Island and Cowrie Island.
+We were to visit three islands in Honda Bay, namely Starfish Island, Luli Island, and Cowrie Island.
 Honda Bay is one of the numerous bays in the Philippines (Wikipedia).
-It is situated in the mid-eastern shore of Puerto Princesa City (Go Palawan Travel) and is home to several islands that are popular snorkeling and diving destinations.
+It is situated on the mid-eastern shore of Puerto Princesa City (Go Palawan Travel) and is home to several islands that are popular snorkeling and diving destinations.

 Our Boat Ride